any-docs/css/content/guides/grid_layout/box_alignment/index.md

 We can use `justify-content` to perform the same type of alignment on the inline axis that we used `align-content` for in the block axis.

-Using the same example, we set {{cssxref("justify-content")}} to `space-around`.
+Using the same example, we set `justify-content` to `space-around`.
 This once again causes tracks which span more than one column track to gain extra space:

 ```css
 .wrapper {